-A small hydraulic pump is mounted on the side of the engine at the fly wheel end to provide hydraulic power for the steering and self-levelling suspension systems only.
-The PR valve mounted in the steering unit is pre-set to 170 bar (2450 psi).
-The returning oil powers the hydraulic oil cooler fan.
+A small hydraulic pump is mounted on the side of the engine, driven by the timing gears, to provide hydraulic power for the steering and self-levelling suspension systems only.
+The PR valve mounted in the steering unit is pre-set to 140 bar (2000 psi).
+A larger hydraulic pump is mounted on the end of the main transmission pump.
+The total capacity of this pump can be used to power rear end implements up to powers shown on the graph below.